AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 This semester, the team realized an issue with the previous team's tipping bucket design: the frame for the tipping bucket is metal.
 This is an issue because the metal frame would get wet from splashing water and then rust.
 To combat this issue, the team will alter the design of the tipping bucket, so that there are no metal parts.
 The revised tipping bucket will be made by welding HDPE plates to the sides of a 5 gallon HDPE bucket, then welding HDPE rods onto those plates, which will be used to mount the tipping bucket in the holding tank.

-[attach at rough sketch of new tipping bucket design if possible NB]

 Certain elements from the previous team's tipping bucket design, including the volume of the tipping bucket and the locations of the pivots with respect to the bucket's center will remain the same.
 The previous team determined the optimal location of pivots by performing tests with pivots in various positions and selecting the locations in which the tipping bucket filled the most while still emptying completely.